-To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 83.
+To view the appropriate rights for this task, see Appendix B, "Entry Rights Needed to Perform Tasks," on page 87.

-- 3 From the Roles and Tasks menu, select Novell Certificate Server > Configure Certificate Authority. - 4 Click the CRL Configuration tab. - 5 Select a CRL Configuration object, then click Actions > Details.

-You can now view the CRL object's properties.

-6 When you are finished viewing properties, click OK or Apply.
+- 3 From the Roles and Tasks menu, select Novell Certificate Server > Configure Certificate Authority. - 4 Click the CRL tab. - 5 Click on the name of the CRL Configuration object, then click Details.
+You can now view the CRL object's properties. - 6 When you are finished viewing properties, click OK or Apply.